Darkelf2024/Darkelf-Browser/README.md

 Welcome to the Darkelf Browser!
 This provides comprehensive information about the Darkelf Browser, its features, installation guides, and much more can be found on our **Discord**.

-## 🔐 Darkelf PyQt5, PySide6 - What's blocked?
+## 🔐 Darkelf PyQt5, PySide6 - What's blocked Everything

-Canvas
-WebGL
-WebRTC
-http2
-TLS Rotation JA3
-Font
+Darkelf Vault Browser uses PyQt5 Super Stealth
+- Tor Letterboxing
+- No Leaks
+- No Fingerprints
+- Super Stealth
+- Post Quantum Encrypted Messaging Coming!
+- TLS utilizes X25519/Post Quantum Logic, Ai, PQCryptApi

 No leaks No fingerprints = Standard Editions in this Repo will get major updates fixes Darkelf Post Quantum is Active 100% Head to that Repo